nickjbrowning/openmm-qml-lightning/openmm-qml-lightning/README.md

 10. Press "Configure" again if necessary, then press "Generate".

 11. Type `make install` to install the plugin, and `make PythonInstall` to install the Python wrapper.
 Note that you may need to manually copy the `libOpenMMQMLLightning.so` to `OPENMM_DIR/lib` and `libOpenMMQMLLightningCUDA.so` to `OPENMM_DIR/lib/plugins`.
+Check that the installed libraries have valid linkage paths via `ldd OPENMM_DIR/lib/libOpenMMQMLLightning.so`.

 Note: If you are running multiple versions of CUDA (or through conda) make sure that `LIBNVTOOLSEXT` points to the correct library in `CUDA_TOOLKIT_ROOT_DIR`.